chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 ## Specification

-This RFC adds a series of `/_stats/$service` endpoints to Chef Server.
-Each service colocated on the box will be provided an endpoint which responds to GET requests.
+This RFC adds a `/_stats` endpoint to Chef Server.
+This endpoint will respond with statistics about the Chef Server instance, along with any services that are both required by Chef Server and colocated with that instance.

 The response format is the one defined by [Prometheus 0.0.4](https://prometheus.io/docs/instrumenting/exposition_formats).
 The endpoints must respond to both content types, `text/plain; version=0.0.4` and `application/vnd.google.protobuf; proto=io.prometheus.client.MetricFamily; encoding=delimited`.
 Using this gives us the ability to use a few metrics types specified below along with the ability to give